Banata

 }

-Before sign-up, you can check if a username is available:
+Before the user submits the sign-up form, you can check if their desired username is available:

 username: "janedoe",